 The purpose of the associate of applied science (AAS) degree curriculum is to prepare students for immediate employment upon graduation.
 Four-year college and university transfer opportunities for associate of applied science degrees, if existing, are usually very specific in nature.
 Students may, however, substitute some courses in the AAS degree curriculum with courses that generally transfer to senior institutions.
 Students should consult their advisor at the earliest possible date for further guidance and are advised to get assurances in writing in advance from the institution to which they wish to transfer.
-SECOND DEGREE OR CERTIFICATE: The college may grant credit for all completed applicable courses which are requirements of the additional degree, diploma, certificate, or career studies certificate.
-However, the awards must differ from one another by at least 25% of the credits.

-ACCREDITATION: The Culinary Arts Associate of Applied Science Degree Program is accredited by the American Culinary Federation Foundation, Inc. Accrediting Commission.
-Students who graduate from our Culinary Arts Associate of Applied Science Degree Program and are American Culinary Federation (ACF) members at time of graduation are eligible for free ACF certification as a Certified Culinarian (CC).
-Graduated students who utilize this benefit have an advantage when seeking employment, because certification is representative of having the knowledge and skills to be successful.
+ACCREDITATION: The Culinary Arts Associate of Applied Science degree is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
+Students who graduate from our Culinary Arts Associate of Applied Science degree in Culinary Arts and are American Culinary Federation (ACF) members at the time of graduation are eligible for free ACF certification as a Certified Culinarian® (CC®).
+Students who are not ACF members may still earn their Certified Culinarian® (CC®) credential for a fee set by the ACFEFAC.
+Graduates who use this benefit have an advantage when seeking employment, because certification is representative of having the knowledge and skills to be successful.

 CULINARY APPRENTICESHIP: The American Culinary Federation (ACF) offers a three-year apprenticeship program.
-Whereas J. Sargeant Reynolds Community College does not administer the apprenticeship, it does provide the educational component of the program.
+Reynolds does not administer the apprenticeship, but does provide the educational component of the program.
 Interested parties should contact the ACF Virginia Chefs Association at vachefs.org for further information.